niravmsoni/aspnet-core-refactoring-dependency-injection/README.md

 				- Difference
 					- GetRequiredService() - Throws InvalidOperationException() when required service is not present in Service provider
 					- GetService() - Returns null
-				- We could do a null check and handle it here
+				- We could do a null check and handle it here.
+Refer commit - https://github.com/niravmsoni/aspnet-core-refactoring-dependency-injection/commit/d1b53ecf5a23aaa6866ea9900ee1f4e865ea1d3a